atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_TEST.md

 The `e2etest` subdirectory contains the end-to-end infrastructure and product tests.
 The tests cover the entire deployment process, including the provisioning of resources into a cloud provider.

 Each product will have one test function that covers all the states.
-The test function starts with generating configurations for the `terratest`, `helm`, `kubectl` commands.
-You can modify the configuration variables in the `GenerateConfigForProductE2eTest()` function.
+The test function starts with generating configurations for a test environment.
+You can modify the configuration variables in the `createConfig()` function.

 The provisioning process is as follows: